We are currently experiencing high call volumes with longer than usual wait times. We appreciate your patience!

 Day 6 : Prince Edward Island

 Begin the day exploring scenic Prince Edward Island.
 Visit Green Gables Heritage Place, the 19th-century farm that was the setting to Anne of Green Gables.
 Take in stunning views of red sandstone cliffs and picturesque beaches at Prince Edward Island National Park before returning to Charlottetown for time at leisure.
-Tonight we enjoy a performance of Anne of Green Gables – The Musical™ at the Confederation Center of the Arts.
-Based on L.M.
-Montgomery’s famous novel, this Canadian classic has the Guinness World Record for longest running annual musical theater production, performing continuously since 1965.
+Tonight we enjoy a spectacular performance at the Confederation Center of the Arts.

 Day 7 : Cape Breton Island